clxxiii/clxxiii/README.md

 # Hi, I’m clxxiii!
-I’m interested in mostly game dev stuff, my coding skills are rusty but that's why im here to learn!
+Most of the coding I do is related to game development, my coding skills are rusty but that's why im here to learn!
 I'm currently studying to get a Bachelor Of Arts in Computer Science aswell.
-I enjoy mostly game-dev stuff, and love playing games aswell!
+I enjoy making little coding projects, and love playing games aswell!
 ## Socials
 - osu!: clxxiii
 - twitter: @clxxiii1